sjoerdvankreel/firefly-synth/manual.md

 * Per-point context menu: host controls for width/y/slope, and set point as sustain point.
 * Editor context menu: allows to control snap-x and snap-y values and open/close external editor.
 * Drag points around to define the curve.
 Slopes and Y points are always draggable.
 Width is only draggable when snap-x is off.
+* External editor is resizable and synced with inline editor.

 ### Snap-to-grid